HoelzelJon/High-School-CS-Projects/README.md

 # High School CS Projects

 These are a few coding projects I made during my free time in high school.
 They are all in Java, and were made in BlueJ (so it is probably easiest to open them with BlueJ).
+I also have a folder of .jar files for each of the projects, so you can run them that way instead if you want.
+(Some of them include text-based stuff, so if the .jar doesn't seem like it's doing anything, just run it in the terminal instead.)

 The programs (in order from most to least interesting, in my opinion):